 Pressure and Strain Sensors

-Flexible pressure sensors are currently at the centre stage of wearable electronics and human-machine interfaces.
-Despite tremendous progress in recent years, the design of pressure sensors with high performance, high stability, and mechanical robustness is still a challenge.
+Skin-conformal and stretchable sensors are currently at the centre stage of wearable electronics and human-machine interfaces.
+Despite tremendous progress in recent years, the design of pressure, strain, and tactile sensors with high performance, high stability, and mechanical robustness is still a challenge.

 Our group have developed several generations of flexible and self-healable pressure sensors.
 Some designs are bio-inspired, such as by the bean pod structure.
 Our sensors obtain unprecedented sensitivity, improved linearity, and a wide sensing range.
 We have fabricated devices based on a novel structures and chemical compositions, including one consisting a microspacer core layer of polystyrene (PS) microspheres, sandwiched by two laser-induced graphene/polyurethane (LIG/PU) films.
 We have realized the technique in the form of a patch attachable to the human wrist,.
 The sensor enables continuous human arterial pulse monitoring, successfully demonstrating the differentiation of percussion (P), tidal (T) and diastolic (D) peaks.
 Our flexible pressure sensors are highly suitable for human physiological diagnostics and other advanced wearable applications.